mike-weiner/display-event-locations-tec/README.md

 5. This is what the tooltip for a featured event will look like after activating this plugin with both the location name and street address enabled in the tooltip.

 ## Changelog

+### 4.6.0
+* Released on Sunday, November 23, 2025
+* Fixed logic to correctly provide safe default values for settings on plugin install.
+* Support for WordPress v6.9+ has been confirmed.
+* Edited: `display-event-locations-tec.php`
+* Edited: `README.md`
+* Edited: `tribe-templates/month/tooltip-venue.php`

 ### 4.5.0
 * Released on Wednesday, December 25, 2024